LM-UGent/MAGISTA/README.md

    - moments
    - tidyr

- In case you are unfamiliar with R, you can install these libraries by opening R from your terminal and typing the following commands:
+ In case you are unfamiliar with R, you can install these libraries by opening R from your terminal and typing the following command:
  ```
  install.packages(c("randomForest","moments","tidyr"))
  ```
  You may need to select a mirror in the process
+### Install
+Once you have checked that all dependencies are met, simply go to the directory where this repository is located and run `setup.sh`
 If you run into trouble with the installation, please contact me at Gleb.Goussarov@sckcen.be
-### Install
-Once you have checked that all dependencies are met, simply go to the directory where this repositary is located nd run `setup.sh`
 ## Usage
 MAGISTA consists of two separate subprograms: MAGISTA.R and run_bin_analysis_noref.sh, both of which should be run from the command line.
 ### run_bin_analysis_noref.sh